-UCI Law is consistently recognized as one of the best law schools in the nation for its commitment to diversity.
-A two-time recipient of the California State Bar Diversity Champion Award, the Law School has been ranked No. 7 for faculty diversity (Princeton Review) as well as No. 1 for Asian students, No. 9 for Hispanic students and No. 17 for racial justice (preLaw
+UC Irvine Law is consistently recognized as one of the best law schools in the nation for its commitment to diversity.
+A two-time recipient of the California State Bar Diversity Champion Award, the Law School has been ranked No. 1 for Asian students, No. 9 for Hispanic students, No. 25 for Black students and No. 17 for racial justice (preLaw Magazine).

-Magazine).
-Our commitment to diversity in legal education and in the legal profession dates back to our inception with nearly half of all UCI Law's J.D. graduates identifying as people of color.
+Our commitment to diversity in legal education and in the legal profession dates back to our inception with nearly half of all UC Irvine Law's J.D. graduates identifying as people of color.